pharmbio/big-data_deeplearning/README.md

 # big-data_deeplearning

-## Recepie for starting a GPU-notebook on Uppmax slurm-system (Snowy-cluster)
+## Recipe for starting a GPU-notebook on Uppmax slurm-system (Snowy-cluster)

 1. Log in to your account on Uppmax (User-guide: https://www.uppmax.uu.se/support/user-guides/guide--first-login-to-uppmax/)